Total 8 days face to face combined with self-directed study

 Award: Statement of Attainment for successfully completed units of study.
 Full qualification awarded if all four units completed successfully

-Duration: Total 6 days face to face combined with self-directed study – class dates are July 19 and Aug 26-30
+Duration: Total 8 days face to face combined with self-directed study

 - How to undertake a site assessment to inform the design and install of a solar PV system

-- How to design a battery system for addition to an existing energy supply in line with industry standards and CEC guidelines
+- How to design a grid PV system and battery system for addition to an existing energy supply in line with industry standards and CEC guidelines

 - How to install, commission and fault find in a grid connected battery system in line with industry standards and CEC guidelines